hashicorp/vault/website/source/api/index.html.md

 Otherwise, a client token can be retrieved via [authentication backends](/docs/auth/index.html).

-Each authentication backend will have one or more unauthenticated login endpoints.
+Each auth method will have one or more unauthenticated login endpoints.
 These endpoints can be reached without any authentication, and are used for authentication itself.
-These endpoints are specific to each authentication backend.
+These endpoints are specific to each auth method.

-Login endpoints for authentication backends that generate an identity will be sent down via JSON.
+Login endpoints for auth methods that generate an identity will be sent down via JSON.
 The resulting token should be saved on the client or passed via the `X-Vault-Token` header for future requests.